dgaydukov/cert-aws/sa/files/sa.md

 ```
 * for each iam entity (user/group/role/policy)  you can view report which service it was using (you can filter services accessed or not accessed)
 * so you can use this tool to check if your user has excessive permission for services he never uses & accommodate permission according to least principle
-confused deputy problem:
+Confused deputy problem:
 * If you have `A->B->C` where your account A provides cross-account role for account B, which provides cross-account role for account C, account C may assume role from account A, through account B
-* to fight this you have to use `ExternalId`, which generated by B and provides to you), you then use it in your condition policy
+* to fight this you have to use `ExternalId`, which generated by B and provides to you, you then use it in your condition policy in account A
 ```
 {
   "Version": "2012-10-17",